Tali, Arunachal Pradesh

 Tali is a village in the Indian state of Arunachal Pradesh.
-Kra Daadi is the name of the district that contains village Tali.
+Kra daadi is the name of the district that contains village Tali.

 Tali is located 71 km towards East from District headquarters Koloriang.
 It is one of the 60 constituencies of Legislative Assembly of Arunachal Pradesh.
-Name of current MLA (August-2022) of this constituency is Shri Jikke Tako.
+The name of current MLA (August-2022) of this constituency is Shri Jikke Tako.